-The scope for the Youth and Education topic chapter is: Children (birth through teenagers), public schools, out of school learning, childcare.
+The scope for the Education topic chapter is: Children, public schools, out of school learning, childcare.

 The Somerville Children's Cabinet was formed in 2017 with the support of the By All Means initiative of the Education Redesign Lab at Harvard Graduate School of Education.
 The Cabinet shares the aim of the By All Means Initiative: to develop comprehensive child wellbeing and education systems that help eliminate the link between children's socioeconomic status and achievement.
 Members of the community, City staff, and Somerville Public Schools staff all sit on on the Children's Cabinet.